 The key to successful food plots is patience!
 It’s important to remember that a food plot becomes more and more productive as time goes on.
 You can expect a good crop from your food plot the first year in production, but with proper weed control and soil maintenance, your plot will continue to improve.
-Here are some things to consider and/or watch for as you watch your first year plot.
+Here are some things to consider and/or watch for with your first-year plot.

 Don’t be alarmed if your food plot doesn’t fill completely in or grow as high as you think it should.
 Deer are always looking for the greenest, most tender forage they can find.
 Deer and turkeys will search for tender, young green forage as the fall progresses, while killing frosts end the growing season for other plants they typically graze upon.
 By mid October in most areas, your food plot will be one of the best sources of nourishment.
 Therefore, many deer will visit a plot throughout each day.
 This type of heavy grazing will result in a food plot that is green and growing, but only a few inches tall and not completely filled in.
 The height of the food plot is irrelevant, as long as it is green.
 A green food plot is a growing food plot.
 A growing food plot will keep the deer and turkeys coming.
 They will continue to use a plot and keep it grazed at the height they prefer.